izzyburley/izzyburley.github.io/_publications/Education2.md

 **Major:** Controls Robotics and Autonomy
 **Focus Area:** Networking and Cybersecurity

 Virginia Tech College of Engineering is renowned for its cutting-edge programs and commitment to innovation.
-I am a proud Hokie, specializing in Controls, Robotics, and Autonomy, with a strong focus on Networking.
+I am a proud Hokie specializing in Controls, Robotics, and Autonomy, with a strong focus on Networking.
 Virginia Tech has provided me with technical expertise and practical skills that I have been able to apply hands on outside of school.

 ---